swift-on-server/site/Sources/site/Documentation.docc/2024/structured-concurrency-and-shared-state-in-swift/structured-concurrency-and-shared-state-in-swift.md

 mutating func next(isolation actor: isolated (any Actor)? = #isolation) async throws -> Element?
 ```

 The `isolated (any Actor)?` argument allows callees to tell an `async` function which actor the function runs on.
-This is helpful forin performance-sensitive contexts.
+This is helpful for performance-sensitive contexts.

 In addition, Swift 6' AsyncSequences can specify an `associatedtype Failure: Error`.
 Using typed throws, you can specify the type of error that the iterator can throw.